 Method 6.
 Translate knowledge into action

-Regardless of whether you managed to ignore baseless criticism or see a mistake and find a solution, determine a growth zone or cope with a destructive emotional reaction, it is important to consolidate the experience gained.
+Regardless of whether you managed to ignore baseless criticism see a mistake and find a solution, determine a growth zone, or cope with a destructive emotional reaction, it is important to consolidate the experience gained.
 Answer yourself, what helped you in this situation?
 In what other situations will you use this approach?
 How can you prevent such mistakes from happening again?

 How will you work out the growth zones?
 How will you cope with emotions?
-Come up with three simple steps that will help transform new knowledge and experience into useful habits of dealing with criticism.
+Come up with three simple steps that will help transform new knowledge and experience into useful habits for dealing with criticism.
 And start acting right now.
 Then any criticism will benefit you.

 Method 7.
 Develop the ability to respond to criticism.
 7 Ways to cope with criticism and get benefits.

 Often people feel confused when they encounter it.
 They don’t know how to answer, that’s why they are so afraid of other people’s ratings.
 But you can thank a person for the right comments.
-And if they are wrong, unfair, answer specifically, clearly, do not try to justify yourself or defend yourself.
+And if they are wrong, or unfair, answer specifically, or clearly, do not try to justify yourself or defend yourself.

-Tolerance to criticism, the ability to perceive it, cope with it, distinguish constructive criticism from toxic criticism are very important skills for life.
-At a time when one person takes constructive comments, finds valuable moments in them and uses them for his own good, the other will be offended and feel hurt.
+Tolerance to criticism, the ability to perceive it, cope with it, and distinguish constructive criticism from toxic criticism are very important skills for life.
+At a time when one person takes constructive comments, finds valuable moments in them, and uses them for his own good, the other will be offended and feel hurt.